univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: connector/ad/ldap/binddn

-   Configures the LDAP DN of a priviledged replication user.
+   Configures the LDAP DN of a privileged replication user.
 For more information, see :ref:`ad-connector-ad-member-setup` and :ref:`ad-connector-ad-password`.

 .. envvar:: connector/ad/ldap/bindpw

-   Configures the password of a priviledged replication user.
+   Configures the password of a privileged replication user.
 For more information, see :ref:`ad-connector-ad-member-setup` and :ref:`ad-connector-ad-password`.